a-renzini/pygwb/docs/pipeline.rst

   pygwb_pipe --param_file {path_to_param_file}

-The output should be of the command above should be:
+The output of the command above should be:

 .. code-block:: c